 Don't forget that this foot won't go backward so just start near the edge and go forwards.

-To stop the ends unraveling, pull the threads to the back and knot the ends.
+To stop the ends from unraveling, pull the threads to the back and knot the ends.
 Another way to secure the ends would be to make the first inch or so really small stitches.
 Put the length down to 0.5 and then switch to your regular length.

 Further Reading - How to Stop and Start Seams